What’s brilliant content without an audience to read it?

 Let’s get one thing straight: the lack of traffic doesn’t necessarily speak towards the quality of your blog.
 Every piece you publish could really resonate with your daily readers, but that doesn’t signify growth.
 Whether you currently have 10 or 10,000 readers, growth is essential!

-Medium is an online publishing platform with over 60 million daily active users created by the co-founder of Twitter, Ev Williams.
+Medium is an online publishing platform with over 60 million monthly active users created by the co-founder of Twitter, Ev Williams.
 It’s an open space for readers and writers alike, and unique in the fact that good stories can rapidly gain exposure.

 Medium is kind of like Twitter, just with long-form content.